apache/shardingsphere/docs/document/content/manual/shardingsphere-jdbc/usage/sharding.en.md

 ### Rule Configuration Based on Java

-Sharding database and table of Sharding-JDBC configure descriptions according to rules.
+Sharding database and table of ShardingSphere-JDBC configure descriptions according to rules.
 The following example is the configuration of two databases plus two tables, whose databases take module and split according to order_id, tables take module and split according to order_id.

 ```java
     // Configure actual data sources